 Should I take a PLB for this hike?

-I don’t think this is 100% necessary on this attempt as there’s some cell phone coverage, but it’s never a bad idea to carry a personal locater beacon with you.
+Yes, it’s 100% necessary on this attempt as while there’s some cell phone coverage, but it’s never a bad idea to carry a personal locater beacon with you.
 A PLB can be hired throughout NZ (Macpac and DOC visitor centres) if you haven’t got your own.

 2. MOUNT CRICHTON HIKING MAP